-- " Serve older adults (age 60+) and family caregivers.
+- Serve older adults (age 60+) and family caregivers.
 A majority of AAAs also serve people with disabilities through other funding sources. - There are 622 AAAs across the nation, which are public or nonprofit organizations designated by State Units on Aging to address the service and support needs of older adults at regional and local levels.
-The specific names of AAAs vary.
-To find a local AAA, go to Eldercare.acl.gov or call-800-677-1116.

-- " AAAs contract with 20,000+ local providers nationwide to provide services and programs that may include congregate and home-delivered meals, information and assistance, evidence-based chronic disease prevention programs, caregiver respite, case management, transportation, homemaker support, and personal care. - " Vaccine-related activities include identifying and reaching out to underserved older adults, including people who are homebound, live in rural areas, or have limited English proficiency; assisting LTSS clients and their caregivers to register for vaccines; facilitating transportation to and from vaccine appointments; providing second-dose reminder calls; and organizing and implementing targeted vaccination clinics.
+- The specific names of AAAs vary.
+To find a local AAA, go to Eldercare.acl.gov or call 800-677-1116. - AAAs contract with 20,000+ local providers nationwide to provide services and programs that may include congregate and home-delivered meals, information and assistance, evidence-based chronic disease prevention programs, caregiver respite, case management, transportation, homemaker support, and personal care. - Vaccine-related activities include identifying and reaching out to underserved older adults, including people who are homebound, live in rural areas, or have limited English proficiency; assisting LTSS clients and their caregivers to register for vaccines and boosters; facilitating transportation to and from vaccine appointments; providing second-dose reminder calls and booster outreach; collaborating to combine vaccine delivery with existing home-delivered food services; and organizing and implementing targeted vaccination clinics.